-Wealth Enhancement Group’s investment philosophy is based on four broad principles: diversification, cost efficiency, tax efficiency and active management.
+Wealth Enhancement Advisory Services’s investment philosophy is based on four broad principles: diversification, cost efficiency, tax efficiency and active management.
 Through diversification, the firm looks to minimize risk by building portfolios with a mixed asset allocation.
-Wealth Enhancement Group also believes that through its size and experience, it can help clients save money on trades and also on their taxes.
+Wealth Enhancement Advisory Services also believes that through its size and experience, it can help clients save money on trades and also on their taxes.

-Finally, the firm believes its advisors can find investments that earn above-average market returns through active management.
-While the firm primarily uses passive, broad market investments to keep costs low, advisors still research chances to generate Alpha based on factors like momentum, valuations and volatility.
-(Alpha is the extra gain on an investment above its comparable benchmark.
-So for a stock portfolio, how much more it earns above the S&P 500 return.)
+Finally, the firm aims to identify investments that earn above-average market returns through active management.
+While the firm primarily uses passive, broad market investments to keep costs low, advisors still research chances to generate a higher level of return for a given risk level by looking at factors like momentum, valuations and volatility.

-As noted earlier, Wealth Enhancement Group has a few different programs with different investment minimums.
-The one you sign up with determines what kinds of investments are available along with what type of advice you receive:
+As noted earlier, Wealth Enhancement Advisory Services has different programs with different investment minimums.
+The one you sign up with determines what kinds of investments are available along with what type of advice you receive.
+The programs include:

-- WEAS Core Program: This program limits your portfolios to ETFs, passive mutual funds and active mutual fund managers, who can buy individual stocks and bonds for your portfolio.
-With this program, you also get financial advisory support from Wealth Enhancement Group on top of investment management,.
+- WEAS Core Program: This program limits your portfolios to exchange-traded funds (ETFs), passive mutual funds and active mutual fund managers, who can buy individual stocks and bonds for your portfolio.

 - WEAS Select: This program uses the same possible investments as the WEAS Core Program, but you have more flexibility to request changes to your portfolio.